-Each figure must be submitted as a separate file and not embedded into the text.
-In some cases we will require that individual portions of figures be submitted as separate files.
+Please embed figures in the manuscript and use continuous line numbers.
 When designing figures, please keep in mind that each figure will be made either single or double column width.
 Abbreviations used on figures must be defined in the figure caption even if already defined in the text.
 If the same abbreviations are used in subsequent figures it may be acceptable to define them only on first occurrence.

 Figures must be submitted as .tif, .eps, .ppt, .xls, .pdf, .gif, or .jpg files.
 Contact the Editorial Office if you are not able to provide figures in one of the acceptable formats.

 To revise your manuscript after receiving a decision email from the Editor-in-Chief, log onto ScholarOne Manuscripts and enter the Author Center, where you should find your manuscript title listed under "Manuscripts with Decisions."
 Under “Actions,” click on “Create a Revision.”
 You will be unable to make your revisions on the originally-submitted version of the manuscript.
 Instead, revise your manuscript on your computer, delete the old files on ScholarOne Manuscripts, and upload the new files.
 For the final revision, manuscripts must be submitted as document (not PDF) files.

 Your response to reviewer comments must be put in the space indicated in ScholarOne Manuscripts.
 Do not include it only in the cover letter, although you may include the response in both areas if desired.